 5. Have a Pie Throwing Contest

 Who doesn’t love dogs?
-Side effects of this creative fundraising idea include laughs, giggles, happy people, and an occasional bark.
+Side effects of this creative fundraising idea include laughs, giggles, happy people and kids, and an occasional bark.

 Call your local animal shelter and see if they would be willing to get involved.
 Promote the event on campus and charge people for 15-30 minutes of petting and playing.

-Bonus tip: You can advertise the event as the perfect de-stressing activity before the final exams.
+Bonus tip: You can advertise the event as the perfect de-stressing activity before final exams.

 Date auctions are a fun way to raise money for your sorority or fraternity.
 Rally willing participants and have them come up with a variety of dates (e.g. going to the movies, an amusement park, for dancing, or dinner).